xamkfi/digitalia-aiko-activelifelab/README.md

 The demo can be tested with the provided Excel-files

-Build the Docker image from the provided 'Dockerfile': docker build -t aiko-demo-activelifelab .
+Build the Docker image from the provided 'Dockerfile':
+`sudo docker build -t aiko-demo-activelifelab .`

 Run the Docker container
-docker run -p 7860:7860 aiko-demo-activelifelab
+`sudo docker run -p 7860:7860 aiko-demo-activelifelab`